Surgery Clerkship (SC)

 Course Objectives

-2. Conduct an appropriate interview obtaining a complete or problem-focused history as indicated by the presentation.
+2. Conduct a focused interview as indicated by the clinical presentation.

-6. Recommend and interpret indicated laboratory and diagnostic studies and incorporate these data with the history and physical exam to synthesize a differential diagnosis and management plan.
+5. Recommend and interpret indicated laboratory and diagnostic studies and incorporate these data with the history and physical exam to synthesize a differential diagnosis and problem list.

-16. Function as an active and integral member of the multidisciplinary patient care team.
+12. Function as an active and integral member of the multidisciplinary patient team.

 Educational Methods